 If only one eye is to have surgery, it should be clearly marked prior to surgery, with the active involvement of the patient whenever possible.
 The person who marks the eye should use written documentation with verbal verification by the patient or guardian to determine the operative eye.
 Any discrepancy should result in a hard stop as described above.
 If the surgeon is not the one to physically place the mark on the patient, the surgeon should verify that the correct eye is marked at some point during the pre-operative preparation.
 Hospitals and surgery centers should use marking protocols that work well for them.
 Examples include using marking pens or stickers around the eye that is to be operated on.

-If it is customary for the surgeon to put a towel over the patient's forehead in the operating room prior to placing of the clear surgical drape, it may be beneficial for the identifying mark to be placed on the cheek rather than the forehead.
-In this way, the surgeon can visualize the identifying mark immediately before placing the surgical drape.
+If it is customary for the surgeon to put a towel over the patient’s forehead in the operating room prior to placement of the clear surgical drape, it may be beneficial for the identifying mark to be placed on the cheek rather than the forehead.
+In this way, the surgeon can visualize the identifying mark immediately before placing the clear surgical drape.

-The time-out is an opportunity for the surgeon, along with both the entire operating room staff and the patient, to ensure that they are all preparing for the proper surgical procedure on the proper eye.
-This step is typically performed in the operating room, and the patient is actively involved if they are able (NB: they may be unable due to age, mentation, etc.).
+The time-out is an opportunity for the surgeon, along with the entire operating room staff and the patient, to ensure that they are all preparing for the proper surgical procedure on the proper eye.
+This step is typically performed in the operating room, and the patient is actively involved if they are able (NB: they may be unable due to age, mentation, sedation, etc.).
 All members of the surgical team, including surgeon, scrub person, circulating nurse, and anesthetist or anesthesiologist should be engaged in the time-out.
 Any discrepancies uncovered while performing the time-out should result in a hard stop as described above.
-Examples of data that are typically reviewed in the time-out include: patient name, patient birthdate, operative eye(s), and procedure.
-Using two patient identifiers (e.g. name and birthdate) is recommended over merely using the patient's name, as this will help ensure that the proper chart is being used if two patients share the same name.
+Examples of data typically reviewed in the time-out include: patient name, patient birthdate, operative eye(s), procedure, IOL model number and power.
+Using two patient identifiers (e.g., name and birthdate) is recommended over merely using the patient’s name as this will help avoid errors in cases where two patients share the same name.

 Procedures Dependent Upon Pre-Operative Calculations